dean0x7d/pybinding/docs/tutorial/kpm.rst

 Builtin methods
 ---------------

-Before using any of the computation methods, the main :class:`.KernelPolynomialMethod` object needs to be created for a specific model:
+Before using any of the computation methods, the main :class:`.KPM` object needs to be created for a specific model:

 .. code-block:: python
     :emphasize-lines: 0